h4ck3r-shivam/_public_html/README.md

 ## Troubleshooting

 - If you encounter database connection issues, make sure the correct credentials are in the `.env` file
-- To check container logs: `docker-compose logs -f app`
+- To check container logs: `docker compose logs -f app`
-- To restart a specific service: `docker-compose restart <service-name>`
+- To restart a specific service: `docker compose restart <service-name>`
-- If you need to reset everything and start fresh: `docker-compose down -v` followed by `docker-compose up -d`
+- If you need to reset everything and start fresh: `docker compose down -v` followed by `docker compose up -d`